ROCm/tensorcast/README.md

 - Single dimension tile scaled types, as described above; tile sizes are powers of two with exponents in [2, 10]
 - M of N sparsity within tiles or subtiles
 - round modes: nearest, even, zero, and stochastic
-- scale modes (exponent selection): max and auto
+- scale modes (exponent selection): max and midmax
 - PyTorch python operations for casting
 - *C++ (CPU) casting in PyTorch extension*
 - *C++ (HIP/CUDA) casting in PyTorch extension*